sykesjd/piano-roll/README.md

 This work is still in progress; future changes will include:

-* Moving the calculations involved in getting notes on the screen to the server from the client to remove the possibility of freezing browsers
-* UI improvements for the buttons
-* Lyrics on vocal notes
 * Motif view: Notes that are part of a motif or subject will be given visual precedence in some manner
 * Matching MIDI to real performance: currently, the MIDI and MP3 files are coming from the same source; in the future, I would like to be able to align a MIDI file to an external performance - because MIDI Wagner clearly doesn't cut it
+* Lyrics on vocal notes
 * More pieces, of course
+* UI improvements for the buttons
+* Moving the calculations involved in getting notes on the screen to the server from the client to remove the possibility of freezing browsers
+⋅⋅ * I've learned the hard way that Github doesn't allow live hosting of PHP files, so this goal will have to come later